Fed Explains YNW Melly Mistrial. Will He Be Released?

 We are somewhat disappointed that Melly is not walking out the door with us.

-Melly, whose real name is Jamel Demons is accused of murdering Christopher Thomas Jr. and Anthony Williams in October of 2018.
+Melly, whose real name is Jamel Demons, is accused of murdering Christopher Thomas Jr. and Anthony Williams in October of 2018.

 Surveillance video shows the group leaving a Fort Lauderdale recording studio that night, and prosecutors say Melly shot and killed Williams and Thomas soon after.

-Investigators believe Melly and another friend then drove the car to a secluded part of Miramar, where they are said to have staged a drive-by shooting to use as a cover story.
+Investigators believe Melly and another friend then drove the car to a secluded part of Miramar where they are said to have staged a drive-by shooting to use as a cover story.

 But Melly's defense team has maintained there are major holes in the state's case, even bringing their own witness who said Melly learned about the murders at the same time as the rest of their friend group.

-There's a lack of evidence, there is a conflict in the evidence, and the evidence itself And the investigation itself stinks.
+There is a conflict in the evidence and the evidence itself and the investigation itself stinks.

-So once he declared that it was a mistrial, the state of Florida, they have 90 days.
+So in the state of Florida, guys, they have so once he declared that it was a mistrial, the state of Florida, they have 90 days, okay, to decide what the prosecution wants to do.

 So the prosecution has a couple options.

-With the same exact charges.
+A, retry it, right, with the same exact charges.

-B, drop some of the charges and charge it maybe under charges that might be a little bit easier to prove because clearly they didn't prove beyond a reasonable doubt, which is why the um the jury was deadlocked.
+B, drop some of the charges and charge it maybe under charges that might be a little bit easier to prove because clearly they didn't prove beyond a reasonable doubt, which is why the jury was deadlocked.

-They're not like it was before, took them damn near five years to get the signal trial in the first place.
+It took them damn near five years to get the signature in the first place.

-Guys, this murder occurred in 2018, 1020, October 26, 2018 was when the murder happened.
+Guys, this murder occurred in 2018, 10, 20, October 26, 2018, was when the murder happened.

 This trial started in the summer of this year.

-Um, so that's another reason why it was delayed.
+So that's another reason why it was delayed.

 But either way, right?